The Bear (1988 film): Plot

 Determined to find the Kodiak, the two hunters are joined by a third man and his pack of vicious Beaucerons, in addition to Tom's Airedale Terrier.
 Both bears attempt to escape by climbing up a cliff as the dog pack follows.
 While the cub hides in a cave, the Kodiak holds his own against the pack in order to protect him.
 Despite suffering grievous wounds from the dogs, he kills some of his assailants before escaping over a pass with the remaining pack members chasing him, leaving the cub behind.
 The hunters arrive, spot the lone cub, and capture him, taking him back to their camp where he is tethered to a tree and tormented by the men and their remaining dogs.
-That night, the hunters plot how to massacre the Kodiak, though unbeknownst to them, they are being watched by the bear.
+That night, the hunters plot how to kill the Kodiak, though unbeknownst to them, they are being watched by the bear.

 The next day, the hunters split up, with Tom manning a spot high on a cliff near a waterfall.
 He leaves his post to wash up in a small waterfall in the hills.
 His gun out of reach, Tom suddenly finds himself confronted by the Kodiak.
 Seeing Tom at his mercy, the Kodiak refuses to kill him and leaves.
 Tom, amazed by the bear's act of mercy, attempts to scare him off by shooting his gun in the air.
 When Bill joins him, Tom lies that the bear is dead.
 When Bill catches sight of the Kodiak, he raises his rifle to shoot, only to be intercepted by Tom, who silently insists they let the animal go free.
 The three hunters return to their camp empty-handed, where they release the cub and then ride off into the wilderness.